Agujetas de color de rosa: Plot

 Elisa has just been widowed from her deceased husband, Esteban, leaving her to raise her 3 children: Paola, Daniel and Anita.
 However, Esteban's mother, Elvira, wants to steal his inheritance and hires Julian Ledesma, a vile and ambitious lawyer in love with Paola, to steal it.
 However, Paola wants nothing to do with Julian and wants to be a skater, since the ice rink inspires her.

-Gonzalo is a good man, but his wife has abandoned him and leaves him with his two children, Martín and Luisito, so now he must put all his effort and effort to prevent his family from falling apart.
-Martín dreams of being a great singer and signing a contract with a record company.
+Gonzalo is shown as a good man, but his wife leaves him while leaving both of their children to the husband, named Martín and Luisito.
+This event causes Gonzalo to put in all his effort to prevent his family from falling apart.
+Martín dreams of being a singer in the future and signing a contact with a record company.

 One day, Elisa collides with Gonzalo and despite the mishap, begins a beautiful friendship that eventually turns to marriage.
 When Paola and Martín meet each other, there is a hatred between them that later becomes love, despite the interest that Martín feels towards Paola's friend, Vanessa Del Moral, the daughter of the rink owner of the skating rink Paola frequents and works as a waitress.

 Noticing the interest that Martin and Paola have, and after learning Paola is involved with a skating team at the rink, Vanessa becomes a rival to Paola and tries to destroy their relationship by registering with the team in order to compete against her old friend.
 At one point, Paola and Vanessa are paired on a team to compete against another team in a competition.
 During the event, when Vanessa and Paola are the ones skating, Vanessa causes Paola to suffer a serious accident by throwing her against the rink windows.
-The entire public - especially especially Julián Ledezma, and Paola's family - are shocked by what transpired as Paola is immediately hospitalized.
+The entire public - especially Julián Ledezma, and Paola's family - are shocked by what transpired as Paola is immediately hospitalized.
 Despite a grim prognosis from the doctors, Paola starts walking again after surgery.
 Meanwhile, Vanessa goes on tour with Martin.
 However, due to constant jealousy, Martin asks Vanessa to leave.